AlexsLemonade/scpca-nf/external-instructions.md

 The library ID will be unique for each set of cells that have been isolated from a sample and have undergone droplet generation.
 For single-cell/single-nuclei RNA-seq runs, the library ID should be unique for each sequencing run.
-For libraries that have corresponding CITE-seq or cellhash runs, they should share the same library ID as the associated single-cell/single-nuclei RNA-seq run, indicating that the sequencing data has been generated from the same group of cells.
+For libraries that have corresponding ADT or cellhash runs, they should share the same library ID as the associated single-cell/single-nuclei RNA-seq run, indicating that the sequencing data has been generated from the same group of cells.

 Finally, the sample ID will indicate the unique tissue or source from which a sample was collected.
 If you have two libraries that have been generated from the same original tissue, then they will share the same sample ID.